Jiasheng-Wang/CoRegNet/README.md

 ### Step 2: Generate simulation-based co-regulation matrix with fixed rowsum and colsum of binary DEG matrix:
+#### *All paths/directories in the functions need to be created manually.
+In most cases the intermediate data/results are very large, so in order to aviod saving the intermediate data/results in an unexpected path, the functions don't provide creating paths automatically.* <br>dir.create() can be used to create a path/directory
 RandCoRegMatrix_Generation(Ncores = 10, EachCoreSims = 50, RowSumVector = rowSums(DEGMatrix), ColSumVector = colSums(DEGMatrix),save_path = "~/CoregNet_Test/RBM/")

 ### Step 3: Transform the simulation-based co-regulation matrix into gene by simulation format for p-value calculation: